 1. Set up their account

-You can create a user account for your new employee by going to your Add and manage users page under Settings in the CRM.
+You can create a user account for your new employee by going to your Users settings page in the CRM.
 You’ll need to decide your new employee’s permissions and status.
-Your new hire can have full, read only, or no access to other users’ contacts and calendars; they can also have administrative status, which would allow them to customize the CRM and check in on other users.
+Your new hire can have edit, read only, or no access to other users’ contacts and calendars; they can also have administrative status, which would allow them to customize the CRM and check in on other users.
 Finally, you can determine whether or not a new employee can export data.

 You can always decide to give an employee limited permissions during their training period so that they can concentrate on their own contacts and calendar while they are learning the ropes of the CRM.
 Then, you can give the employee more permissions or administrative access as needed.